-Introduction to Autism Outreach
+Introduction to Autism Outreach for Schools

-Who are Autism Outreach?
+Who Provides Autism Outreach?

 The outreach teams are made up of teachers and teaching assistants who have worked at our host schools.
 They have all had a range of training in autism-specific strategies and continue to access training and development opportunities, both with their host school and as a team.
 Many of our staff have experience working in both mainstream and special school settings.

-What do Autism Outreach do?
+What does Autism Outreach look like?

-How is the service accessed?
+How is Targeted Autism Outreach accessed?

 As part of the Outreach service, we welcome visitors to our school and the team are often visitors in others settings.
 We will act to ensure that all settings we work in are safe places for pupils, staff and other members of our community.
 If a parent/carer, or professional has concerns we will always listen to them and seek to address them.

 However, abusive, threatening or violent behaviour will not be tolerated.
 If such behaviour occurs we will follow the procedures outlined in the Surrey County Council guidance – ‘Keeping Schools Safe’.